ViewComponent/view_component/docs/guide/slots.md

 - `renders_one` defines a slot that will be rendered at most once per component: `renders_one :header`
 - `renders_many` defines a slot that can be rendered multiple times per-component: `renders_many :posts`

-If you don't specify a second argument to these methods, you'll create a **passthrough slot**.
-Any content you pass through can be rendered inside these slots.
-If you don't want to strictly specify what should go in the slot you're making, these may be the way to go.
+If a second argument is not provided to these methods, a **passthrough slot** is registered.
+Any content passed through can be rendered inside these slots without restriction.

 For example: